yrfang/helloyingru/README.md

 Hi, it's my personal portfolio website.
 Each side project I have explained what I have learned on the case study page.

-If you have any feedback for me, please fill the contact form on my portfolio website.
+If you have any feedback for me, please fill the contact form on my portfolio website, or write an email to me.
 I will respond as soon as possible.